patrick-may/patrick-may.github.io/_pages/about.md

 :wave: Welcome! :wave:

 My name is Patrick May, I am a 4th year computer science student at the College of Wooster, minoring in Mathematics and Music.
-I pride myself for a strong focus on academics, but also just being busy.
-Some of my other college engagements include:
+My specific interests in the software development world are on lower level development, energy efficient computing, and secure programming.
+Beyond the technical, I want to use my interdisciplinary experience as a liberal arts student to understand the broader context of where technology fits into our current world.
+My current college commitments include:

 - **Course Assistant** for *CSCI 200: Algorithm Analysis* (Spring 2024)
-- **Teaching Assistant** for *MATH 130: Mathematical Foundations of Computing* (Spring 2023 - Fall 2023)
-- **Lab Assistant** for *CSCI 120L: Introduction to Data Structures and Algorithms Lab* (Fall 2023)
 - **Trustee** of the *Hans H. Jenny Investment Club*
 - **Cellist** in the *Wooster Symphony*
 - **Captain/Enthusiast** in the *Wooster Competitive Programming Team*